 - The ITT Population is defined as all subjects who are randomized to treatment.
-Subjects will be analyzed according to the treatment assigned per the sequence randomization regardless of the treatment actually received. - The mITT Population is a subset of the ITT Population including subjects who received treatment and have post-treatment efficacy data from both Treatment Periods.
+Treatment is assigned as randomized regardless of the treatment actually received. - The mITT Population is a subset of the ITT Population including subjects who received treatment and have post-treatment efficacy data from at least two Treatment Periods.
 Data judged to be impacted by major protocol deviations will be determined prior to unblinding and excluded.
 Statistical tabulations and analyses will be by randomized treatment, but data obtained after subjects receive an incorrect treatment will be excluded from the affected periods. - The Safety Population is defined as all subjects who are randomized to treatment and receive at least one dose of the study treatment.
 Statistical analyses and tabulations will be by the treatment actually received. - The Not Randomized Population is defined as subjects who did not receive a randomization number and therefore did not receive a dose of study treatment (eg., subjects who were screen failures or stopped participation prior to having been randomized).